teadotjay/lds-ministering/README.md

 at least have someone identified as a point of contact.
 It distributes the `unassigned_households` evenly and randomly among the companionships of a given district, respecting any assignments that already exist.

-We use district 6 for this purpose:
+Our ward uses district 6 for this purpose:

 ```python
 ms.distribute_assignments(ms.assignments.districts[5], preview=False)